jckuri/TechConfRegistrationWebsite/README.md

 - The web app is cost-effective because services are reasonably priced.
 Try running this web app in on-premises and you will notice the increase in prices.
 - The web app is scalable because it will scale at the presence of huge amounts of user information and peak usage in specific times, i.e. nearby the registration deadline.
-- The function app to handle notifications is scalable because notifications are sent asynchronously via a Service Bus instead of doing it through synchronous method that will produce HTTP timeout exceptions.
+- The function app to handle notifications is scalable because notifications are sent asynchronously via a Service Bus instead of doing it through synchronous method that could produce HTTP timeout exceptions when there are too many attendees to be notified.

 ### Predict the monthly cost of each Azure Resource